mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/papers/sm vs. ml.md

 there are actually many counter examples of what has been said here: [“A systematic review shows no performance benefit of machine learning over logistic regression for clinical prediction models”](https://pubmed.ncbi.nlm.nih.gov/30763612/)

-just because something is more complicated it isn't necessarily more accurate. you just have to find the right tool for the job.
+just because something is more complicated it isn't necessarily more accurate. ideally you'd want both.